 Now that staged, and softer approaches to the sales process have allowed marketing strategies to lead the way, partnerships personify the process more than providers.
 What this means is that before you can ask, you've got to give.
 You can't deliver a solution with your perspective as the validating factor.
 You can't offer a product with an unresearched "better than the rest."
 You have to open a conversation that leads to engagement.

 The only way to establish trust is not only by getting in front of your prospects over and over but offering them something of value to help them with their decision.
 It speaks to the idea that you care about their success and are more interested in helping them than simply taking from them.
 We highly suggest following the 80/20 rule: giving 80% of the time and asking for the remaining 20%.

 While it sounds simple, it's surprising how many companies don't follow this model.
 If you come out the gates asking for your prospects to essentially do you a favor by giving over their goods, odds are your percentages won't be great.
 But if you take your time and strategically plan out a campaign that offers more value than it seemingly asks for, you'll be pleasantly surprised at the qualified results you get in return.

-Hopefully, you understand some of this type of marketing jargon that makes a real difference in how you approach your customers.
+Hopefully, you understand some of this marketing jargon that makes a real difference in approaching your customers.
 If you are looking for more tips, click here to subscribe to our blog.
-If you have hit a wall with time or ability to drive your sales funnel goals, let's talk.
+If you have hit a wall with time or the ability to drive your sales funnel goals, let's talk.
 At PRIME, we partner with our clients to make an impact.
 We're here to answer any inquiries you have!
 Ask us in the comments below.